-Clients that are enrolled in one of the insurance programs through VA ADAP have access to HCV medications if they are available on their insurance plans formulary.
-VA ADAP will pay for the medication co-pay/cost share.
-If HCV medications are not available on the insurance plan formulary or the medication request is denied, clients can access Harvoni, Sovaldi, Daklinza, and Viekira Pak through the treatment assistance program.
-VA ADAP will continue to be the payer of last resort and will continue to provide Ryan White services not covered by public or private health insurance plans.
+Clients that are enrolled in one of the insurance programs through VA MAP have access to HCV medications if they are available on their insurance plans formulary.
+VA MAP will pay for the medication co-pay/cost share.
+If HCV medications are not available on the insurance plan formulary or the medication request is denied, clients can access Harvoni, Sovaldi, Daklinza, Zepatier, Epclusa, Mavyret and Viekira Pak through the treatment assistance program.
+VA MAP will continue to be the payer of last resort and will continue to provide Ryan White services not covered by public or private health insurance plans.

-The Virginia Department of Health (VDH) provides a treatment assistance program for HCV/HIV co-infected AIDS Drug Assistance Program (ADAP) clients.
-The program provides Harvoni, Sovaldi, Daklinza, Viekira Pak, Zepatier, Epclusa, and if needed, ribavirin, and payments for associated medical care and labs for uninsured clients or those whose insurance does not cover those medications.
+The Virginia Department of Health (VDH) provides a treatment assistance program for HCV/HIV co-infected Virginia Medication Assistance Program (VA MAP) clients.
+The program provides Harvoni, Sovaldi, Daklinza, Viekira Pak, Zepatier, Epclusa, Mavyret, and if needed, ribavirin, and payments for associated medical care and labs for uninsured clients or those whose insurance does not cover those medications.

 The application process is initiated by the client’s medical provider.
 All questions on the application must be completed, required documents much be attached, and the form must be signed by the client’s medical provider applying for this assistance.
 Applications are reviewed by a clinical review team to ensure client is accessing the correct medication.

 Medications are shipped to the medical provider’s site.
 In order for these medications to be shipped to the medical provider’s site, a Controlled Substance Registration (CSR) must be established.
-Please contact Craig Parrish, Director of Pharmacy Services, at 804-786-7326, to obtain the necessary documents.
+Please contact Stephanie Wheawill, Director of Pharmacy Services, at 804-786-7326, to obtain the necessary documents.
 Medications may also be shipped to the client’s Local Health Department of choice.
-Services provided through VA ADAP’s HCV/HIV Treatment Assistance Program are dependent upon available funding.
+Services provided through VA MAP’s HCV/HIV Treatment Assistance Program are dependent upon available funding.